lampmerchant/tashnotes/macintosh/adb/modem/global_village_a300.md

 ## Talk 1

 Payload appears always to be four bytes in length.
-May be the same as first four bytes of Modem-to-Mac Status A.
+May be the same as first four bytes of Modem-to-Mac Status A.  Post-reset state is 0xF0000000.

 ## Listen 1